Orange-OpenSource/a11y-guidelines/src/en/articles/carousel.md

 - `role="tab"` should be applied to each pagination tab.
 - `tabindex="0"` should be applied to the selected pagination tab; the other tabs should have the attribute `tabindex="-1"`.
 - `tabindex="-1"` removes the element from the tab order: it will not be reachable via keyboard navigation.
-- `aria-selected="true"` should be applied to the selected pagination tab; the other tabs should have the attribute `aria-selected="false"`.
+- `aria-selected="true"` to indicate the current position to screen readers on the dot navigation buttons; the other buttons should have the attribute `aria-selected="false"`.
-- `aria-hidden="false"` on the displayed panel.
+- `aria-hidden="false"` on the displayed slide.
-- `aria-hidden="true"` on the other panels.
+- `aria-hidden="true"` on the other slides.
 - `aria-roledescription` allows indicating the type of content.
-- `aria-label` can be used to add information about the panels (current panel number and the total number of panels).
+- `aria-label` can be used to add information about the slides (current slide number and the total number of slides).
 - `aria-controls` links the buttons to the content.
-- `aria-selected` to indicate the current position to screen readers on the dot navigation buttons.

 ### HTML example
 Below is an example of an accessible carousel in HTML format: